praxis-app/praxis/CONTRIBUTING.md

-# Contributing to Social API
+# Contributing to Praxis API

 We love your input!
 We want to make contributing to this project as easy and transparent as possible, whether it's: